camRight/MetaCodeQuiz/README.md

 User can cheat by inspecting elements.
 If answer is called by class and other answers are called by something else--user can find the right answer without actually konwing it.
 Consider revising in the future.

 Will closures reduce cheating?
-Research.
+Research. can minify and obfuscate code to decrease readability--one option?